Prosecutor suspended by DeSantis loses bid to get job back

 He added: “But the Eleventh Amendment prohibits a federal court from awarding declaratory or injunctive relief of the kind at issue against a state official based only on a violation of state law.”

-The governor’s office did not immediately return an emailed request for comment.
-A spokesperson for Warren also did not return a request for comment.
+DeSantis’ office did not immediately return an emailed request for comment.

 The governor had accused Warren of incompetence and neglect of duty, arguing that the prosecutor was picking and choosing which laws to enforce, citing in his executive order the non-prosecution of crimes such as “trespassing at a business location, disorderly conduct, disorderly intoxication, and prostitution.”